Tag Archive for: corporate giving

 United Technologies Corporation, a San Diego matching gift company, offers a generous matching gift program and a volunteer grant program.

-Now, United Technologies matches employee donations to most nonprofits.
-Each employee can request up to $10,000 in matching gift funds each year, as long as the request is made within 12 months of the initial donation.
+UTC used to match employee donations to most nonprofits.
+Each employee could request up to $10,000 in matching gift funds each year, as long as the request is made within 12 months of the initial donation.
+Now the program is under Raytheon’s employee giving program.

 UTC also offers a volunteer grant program.
 When employees volunteer a minimum of 60 hours at eligible nonprofits, they can request a $250 donation.
 Each employee can submit grant requests for up to two nonprofits per year.